-In 2018, I spent nine months living in Sanpi 伞陂, a small village in Huangchuan County, Henan, about 230 kilometers from Wuhan.
+Last year I spent some time with a family from Sanpi 伞陂, a small town in Huangchuan County, Henan, about 230 kilometers from Wuhan.
 I returned this year to spend Spring Festival with my host family in hopes to further explore a question I have been long curious about: What is love in rural China?

-In this series, I describe interactions and conversations I was witness to, and answers to questions I directly asked.
+In this series, I tell stories based on the goings-on leading up to and during Spring Festival, as I am able to understand them.
 I hope these stories will allow you to experience a world different from your own and challenge you to think about love in a way you perhaps hadn’t before.

 This series describes love and the way it manifests itself in five kinds of relationships, between:

 Note: the names of the people in these stories have been changed.